Rohan-014/TutorialsNinja-Checkout-Automation/README.md

-Project Title: TutorialsNinja Checkout Automation Introduction
+TutorialsNinja Checkout Automation
+Introduction
-This project involves automating the checkout process on the TutorialsNinja e-commerce website using Cypress.
-The primary objective is to create a Cypress script that automates the process of searching for a product, adding it to the cart, and completing the checkout process.
-This project demonstrates the use of Cypress for end-to-end testing and ensures that the checkout functionality works seamlessly.
+This project automates the checkout process on the TutorialsNinja e-commerce website using Cypress.
+It demonstrates end-to-end testing, ensuring the checkout functionality works seamlessly, from product search to completing the purchase.

-Project Type
+Project Type :
-End TO End Testing
+End-to-End Testing

-Features
+Features :
-Automated search for a product.
+Automated Search for a product (e.g., "iPhone").
-Add the product to the cart.
+Add Product to Cart and verify the addition.
-Proceed through the checkout process.
-Register a new user.
+Checkout Process automation (including billing, shipping, and payment).
+User Registration and validation.
-Logout after completing the purchase.
+Logout after purchase completion.
-Design Decisions or Assumptions
+Design Decisions and Assumptions
-The script assumes that the product "iphone" is available on the website.
+Assumes the product "iPhone" is available on the website.
-The script uses fixed user details for registration.
+Uses fixed user details for the registration process.
-XPath selectors are used for button clicks where necessary.
+XPath selectors are used for certain button clicks.
-The script assumes the user is logged out after the checkout process.
+Assumes the user is logged out automatically after completing the checkout.
-Installation & Getting Started
-Detailed instructions on how to install, configure, and get the project running.
+Framework and Tools Used
+Cypress: For writing end-to-end tests.
+POM (Page Object Model): Used for organizing code and improving maintainability.
+Screenshots: Taken at crucial steps for debugging and validation purposes.
+Extent Reports: For generating detailed test reports.